 Dr. Jessica Douglas is a nationally certified school psychologist who pursued a career in educational psychology because of her desire to help struggling students achieve social-emotional and academic success.
-She earned a degree in psychology at the University of Illinois – Urbana-Champaign, followed by masters and specialist degrees in school psychology from Indiana University.
-Dr. Douglas received her doctoral degree in human learning and development at National-Louis University, where her research focused on social skill interventions for students with autism spectrum disorders.
+She holds a masters and specialist degrees in school psychology and a doctoral degree in human learning and development at National-Louis University, where her research focused on social skill interventions for students with autism spectrum disorders.

-Prior to working in private practice, Dr. Douglas worked as a school psychologist in public schools in the north and northwest suburbs.
-During her time working in the schools she enjoyed working collaboratively with parents, teachers, and specialists to identify the individual needs of each student and determine appropriate levels of educational support.
-Similarly, her current practices emphasize the importance of working in unison with parents, schools, and private providers to gain a comprehensive understanding of the student’s learning profile, and to ultimately develop an educational plan that will support his or her individual needs.
-Additionally, she feels it is equally important to help students understand their own strengths and weaknesses, so as to empower them to capitalize on the areas in which they excel and learn compensatory strategies for supporting less developed areas.
+Dr. Douglas worked as a school psychologist in public schools and is now in private practice.
+Her current practice emphasizes the importance of working in unison with parents, schools, and private providers to gain a comprehensive understanding of the student’s learning profile, and to ultimately develop an educational plan that will support his or her individual needs.

-In recent years Dr. Douglas has become highly involved with parent and teacher outreach related to dyslexia and related intervention practices.
-She is currently an executive board member for Everyone Reading Illinois (formerly the Illinois Branch of the International Dyslexia Association).
+Dr. Douglas is an executive board member for Everyone Reading Illinois (formerly the Illinois Branch of the International Dyslexia Association) and highly involved with outreach related to dyslexia.
 Outside of work, Dr. Douglas enjoys spending time with her husband, son, and two dogs.
 She also enjoys running, cooking, and traveling.